-However, meeting points are equally crucial for interaction and gardening, as they are crucial for aspects of villager's sociality.
-Meeting points, like the 'roundabout', are characterised by practices of exchange - both information and plants or harvest changed hands (Chapter 6) and I have shown that everyday gardening practices are embedded in the production of social relations.
-The garden as a space of sociality has so far been connected by several scholars to exchange of crops in ceremonies, the cultivation of the ceremonial plant of yam and on prestige through the special skill of the individual man through high crop yield.
-The sociality of gardening practices in Melanesia relates back to what Malinowski described in his work on the Trobriand Coral Gardens (1935) in which he considered gardens in Melanesia as both social and personal.
-I referred to sociality as processual, in the making (Long and Moore 2012) and then combined it with Melanesian sociality in a person itself as being a part of their social relation (Strathern 1988).
-The sociality of mekem garen is expressed in how ni-Vanuatu entered and maintained their position in a network of social relations (even through gardening for others) and consider it as a daily activity fundamental for being a (relational) person.
+In these movements, interactions with plants and people become equally important, for food production but also for aspects of villager's sociality.
+Meeting points, like the 'raonabaot', in Dixoners' garden areas are characterised by practices of exchange - both information and plants or harvest change hands (Chapter 6) - and I have shown that everyday gardening practices are embedded in the production of social relations.
+The garden as a space of sociality has so far been connected by several scholars to exchange of crops in ceremonies, the cultivation of the ceremonial plant yam and on prestige through the special skill of the individual man through high crop yield.
+The sociality of gardening practices in Melanesia relates back to Malinowski's descriptions in his work on the Trobriand Coral Gardens (1935) in which he considered gardens in Melanesia as both social and personal.
+I referred to sociality as processual in the making (Long and Moore 2012) and then combined it with Melanesian sociality in a person itself as being a part of their social relation-making (Strathern 1988).
+The sociality of mekem garen is expressed in how ni-Vanuatu enter and maintain their position in a network of social relations (even through gardening for others) and consider it as a daily activity which is fundamental for being a (relational) person.
 Everyone should learn and participate in this practice.
 Now, when political climate change practices present trends for the future as increasingly difficult for rural life, this is also an aspect that needs to be considered.
-People in Vanuatu very much see gardening as a "situated project" for the future (Rollason 2014), which integrates a perspective from the past and considers past changes, and, in the eyes of my interlocutors, continues to change, considering what is ahead by looking back (Hau'ofa 2008).
+People in Vanuatu very much see gardening as a "situated project" for the future (Rollason 2014), which integrates a perspective from the past and considers past changes and, in the eyes of my interlocutors, continues to change, considering what is ahead by looking back (Hau'ofa 2008).
 The uncertainties of anticipation (Bryant and Knight 2019) in relation to climate change did not make people want to leave their gardens behind but rather made them value them even more.
 Also, because gardens secure relations, i.e. something fundamental for a person in Vanuatu itself, the fact remained: "we will always make our garden".

-In all of this, mekem garen unfolds itself as a praxis that moves and is in motion, shaping surroundings, lives and futures.
+In all of this, mekem garen as climate change praxis moves and is in motion, shaping surroundings, lives and futures.
 While it moves people, plants and gardens, at the same time people move mekem garen into new contexts, through challenging times and into the future.
 It is a praxis that guides people to act flexibly and is itself characterised by change.
-With it, Dixoners create and preserve social life and the environment.
-Moreover, this environment is again made up of social lives - people's relations to each other and their activities are also related to making the environment.
-It has become evident that the focus on every-day gardening in relation to climate change solely as the basis for food security is one-sided.
-Like klaemet jenj, people consider their gardening to touch upon every aspect of their lives, and stamp it as both being influenced by their doing and as an influence on themselves.
+Mekem garen creates and preserves social life and the environment.
+Moreover, this environment is again made up of social lives - people's relations to each other - in the same way that activities are also related to making the environment.
+It has become evident that the focus on everyday gardening in relation to climate change solely as the basis for food security is one-sided.
+Like klaemet jenj, people consider their gardening to touch upon every aspect of their lives, and stamp it as being both influenced by their doing and an influence on themselves.
 Changes in behaviour and actions are at the same time explained as causes of and methods of dealing with all aspects of klaemet jenj.